Faith: Why? So you can impart some special Buffy wisdom, that it? Do you think you're better than me? Do you? Say it

-- Passive-Aggressive Kombat: The Mayor and Angelus manoeuvring to show who's top demon.
-The Mayor wins without breaking a sweat.
+- Passive-Aggressive Kombat: Wilkins and Angelus manoeuvring to show who's top demon.
+Wilkins wins without breaking a sweat.

-- Really 700 Years Old: The Scoobies find a picture of Mayor Wilikins from a century ago.
+- Really 700 Years Old: The Scoobies find a picture of Wilkins from a century ago.

-- Self-Mutilation Demonstration: After Angel makes a few unsubtle threats, the Mayor invites Angel to kill him with the letter opener he's fondling in a significant manner.
-Angel hurls the letter opener and the Mayor quickly moves his hand to block it, catching the blade through the palm.
-Angel and Faith take this in stride, until the Mayor removes the letter opener and the wound closes itself up.
+- Self-Mutilation Demonstration: After Angelus makes a few unsubtle threats, the Mayor invites Angel to kill him with the letter opener he's fondling in a significant manner.
+Angelus hurls the letter opener and Wilkins quickly moves his hand to block it, catching the blade through the palm.
+Angelus and Faith take this in stride, until Wilkins removes the letter opener and the wound closes itself up.

 - Shadow Archetype: Faith in her Parental Substitute relationship with the Mayor (mirroring Buffy re: Giles) and Faith/Angelus as the evil Slayer and her soulless vampire lover.
 No wonder Buffy is freaked out.